ami-arkhan/study/codes/various-problem/baby-jin/README.md

 ## Learn:
+- Problem solving methods:
-- Exhaustive searching method.
+  - [x] Exhaustive searching method.
 Generate all permutations: n! sets of case generated for n elements.

-- Non-Exhaustive searching method.
+  - [x] Non-Exhaustive searching method.
 Much faster for this problem.

 - Pruning: When answer is found no need to generate case for further checking.